13 Visualising data with ggplot2

 We have seen that default coordinate system used by ggplot2 is Cartesian

-and to plot the data two position aesthetics x
+and to plot the data two position aesthetics x and y are required.

 While drawing figure 13.3 we provided these aesthetics